 If you're hungry and short of time in the nation's capital, food trucks are at the ready with a variety of quick and inexpensive dining options that include barbecue, Mexican food, pizza, empanadas, crab, lobster, and Asian fusion.
-You'll never go hungry on the streets of Washington.
-Over the past few years, there's been an amazing explosion of new food trucks in the District.
-Most of these trucks frequent the downtown area.
-Food vending has caught up with the 21st century in other ways, too.
-You can find many of them at any given time by following them on Twitter.
+Most of these trucks frequent the downtown area and are most popular during lunch hours.

 If you're in the mood for the quintessential comfort food, macaroni and cheese, CapMac is for you.
 This food truck serves a variety of types of mac and cheese, salads, sandwiches, and desserts.
 The menu changes seasonally.

 The Big Cheese Truck uses artisan cheeses from local farmers markets to make yummy grilled cheese sandwiches like Gruyere with asparagus on sourdough, Gouda and caramelized onions on multigrain, and chipotle cheddar, jalapeno, and guacamole on sourdough.
-Tomato soup and chips are appropriate sides.
-This food truck visits downtown Washington and Northern Virginia.
+Tomato soup and chips are popular sides.

 A slice on the street is a wondrous thing.
 This mobile pizza kitchen roams through the city during lunch and late night, so you're never far from some delicious pizza, that standby staple for nearly any time of day.
 The pizza is made right in the truck, so it goes right from the oven to your mouth.